 It’s totally up to you what works best, try different ways to approach it!

-Gesture Drawing Examples and Exercises
+Gesture Drawing Exercises

 Ok, so we went over Gesture Drawing, step by step, but let’s try to spice things up!